-A sustainable space governance system would mitigate, monitor and remove orbital debris in a manner that reduces the risk of collision over time.
+A sustainable space governance system would mitigate, monitor, and remove orbital debris in a manner that reduces the risk of collision over time.
 Various technical and policy solutions are available to address the problem of orbital debris.
-These include requiring operators to deorbit their satellites immediately after their mission and actively removing large debris with service satellites (IGRC 2021; WEF 2023).
+These include requiring operators to deorbit their satellites immediately after their mission and actively removing large debris with service satellites (International Risk Governance Center [IRGC] 2021; World Economic Forum 2023).
 However, these solutions have not been widely implemented due to many space actors' reluctance to incur these associated costs.
-This situation creates a collective action problem, wherein the interests of individual space actors conflict with those of the space community as a whole.
+This situation creates a collective action problem whereby the interests of individual space actors conflict with those of the space community as a whole.

-The resolution of this collective action problem is complicated by the fact that Earth's orbital space is a common-pool resource, as its consumption is both non-excludable and rivalrous (Ostrom 2003).3 Orbital space is non-excludable because space law treaties guarantee free access to it, including for debris-emitting satellites.
+The resolution of this collective action problem is complicated by the fact that Earth's orbital space is a common-pool resource, as its consumption is both nonexcludable and rivalrous (Ostrom 2003).3 Orbital space is nonexcludable because space law treaties guarantee free access to it, including for debrisemitting satellites.
 It is also rivalrous since each additional space object decreases the number of available orbital slots, increases congestion in orbit, and reduces safe orbiting options for future spacecraft.
-In this context, space actors have incentives to continue using the Earth's orbits unsustainably as each reaps the full benefits of their activities while sharing the added risks with others (Byers and Boley 2023; Lawrence et al. 2022).
+In this context, space actors have incentives to continue using Earth's orbits unsustainably, as each reaps the full benefits of its activities while sharing the added risks with others (Byers and Boley 2023; Lawrence et al. 2022).

 Space experts have proposed different governance solutions to address this problem.
 These proposals can be grouped into three categories (Morin and Richard 2021).
-The first group advocates for stronger hierarchical regulations.
-They include calls for a new binding multilateral treaty on orbital debris and the creation of a specialized United Nations agency (Tan 2000; Mayer 2010; Imburgia 2011; Hollingsworth, 2013; Gupta 2016).
+The first group advocates for stronger hierarchical regulations, including calls for a new binding, multilateral treaty on orbital debris and the creation of a specialized UN agency (Gupta 2016; Hollingsworth 2013; Imburgia 2011; Tan 2000).
 The second category suggests leveraging market mechanisms to allocate orbit slots more sustainably.
-Proposals from this second group include the territorialization of orbits and tradable debris licenses (Cooper 2003; Elhefnawy 2003; Hudgins 2003; Taylor 2011; Salter and Leeson 2014; Salter 2017; Buchs, and Bernauer 2023).
-A third approach - which this paper critically assesses - is cultivating a polycentric governance system for orbital debris (Johnson-Freese and Weeden 2012; Weeden and Chow 2012; Shackelford 2014; Tepper 2014; Kurt 2015; Migaud et al. 2021; Nordman 2021; Lambach and Wesel 2021).
-In a polycentric governance system, cooperative arrangements governing common-pool resources are not hierarchically organized around a single central authority but instead involve interconnected decision-making centers, independent from each other (Ostrom et al. 1961: 831).
+Proposals from this second group include the territorialization of orbits and tradable debris licenses (Buchs and Bernauer 2023; Cooper 2003; Elhefnawy 2003; Hudgins 2002; Salter 2017; Salter and Leeson 2014; Taylor 2011).
+A third approach-which this article critically assesses-is cultivating a polycentric governance system for orbital debris (Johnson-Freese and Weeden 2012; Kurt 2015; Lambach and Wesel 2021; Migaud et al. 2021; Nordman 2021; Shackelford 2014; Tepper 2014; Weeden and Chow 2012).
+In a polycentric governance system, cooperative arrangements governing common-pool resources are not hierarchically organized around a single, central authority but instead involve interconnected decision-making centers, independent from each other (Ostrom et al. 1961, 831).

 Ostrom (1990) observed that governance systems with a polycentric structure often display emerging properties conducive to the sustainable management of common-pool resources.
 In such systems, decision-making units can independently innovate, learn from failures, and self-correct.
 These lessons are then shared among interconnected units, fostering adaptability.
 This adaptability could enable more sustainable self-management of common-pool resources compared to centralized or market-driven approaches.
-Ostrom and her colleagues has found multiple empirical examples of polycentric system that govern common pool resources in a sustainable manner, from lobster fishing in Maine to irrigation systems in Iran and mountain grazing in Switzerland (Ostrom 1990).
+Ostrom and her colleagues have found multiple empirical examples of polycentric systems that govern common-pool resources in a sustainable manner, from lobster fishing in Maine to irrigation systems in Iran and mountain grazing in Switzerland (Ostrom 1990).

-3 Orbital space can also be described as a congested public good.
+^{3.} Orbital space can also be described as a congested public good.